hawkticehurst/plain-chat/README.md

 A minimal and playful AI chat application built with vanilla TypeScript, Convex, and Clerk.

+## Beta

+The production build of this app was submitted to the [T3 Chat Cloneathon](https://cloneathon.t3.chat/) and is locked at the June 18th, 2025 PR until the hackathon results are announced.

+Development continues on the project.
+You can try the latest version at https://beta.chat.hawkticehurst.com, and view the source code on the [`beta` branch](https://github.com/hawkticehurst/plain-chat/tree/beta).

 ## Development Philosophy

 This project follows a unique approach that combines: